There are more similarities between a mass shooter and a terrorist than differences. The main bridge that connects them is the violence they commit.

 The Media Views of a Mass Shooter and Terrorist

 The media differentiates between a mass shooter and a terrorist in black and white filters.
-The profile of a mass shooter is someone who is male, white, and comes from a middle-class family.
-The profile of a terrorist is someone who is male, Middle-Eastern, and an immigrant.
-A mass shooter commits a rampage because he is suffering from some sort of mental illness, while a terrorist commits a rampage in the name of their religion.
-Any similarities between them besides the fact they kill and injure several victims and/or commit suicide?
-There are several actually.
+A mass shooter is someone who is male, white, and comes from a middle-class family.
+A terrorist is a male, Middle-Eastern, and an immigrant.
+A mass shooter goes on a rampage due to mental illness.
+A terrorist commits violence in the name of religion.

 Reading the paper, “From Columbine to Palestine: A comparative analysis of rampage shooters in the United States and volunteer suicide bombers in the Middle East,” the reasons behind retaliating against seemingly innocent people are cultural.
 Here they are:

-- Eternal Glory in the Afterlife: Suicide bombers believe they will receive heavenly rewards for their violent acts, while with mass shooters, there appears to be a lack of a religious motive.
+- Eternal Glory in the Afterlife: Suicide bombers believe they will receive heavenly rewards for their violent acts.
+Mass shooters appear to lack a religious motive.

 - Financial Assistance: In some cases, volunteer suicide bombers appear to be motivated by financial rewards.
-This may not be the primary reason for their violent behavior, but it is a convenient justification for individuals who have decided to carry out an attack.
+Monetary rewards may not be the primary reason for their violent behavior, but it is a convenient justification for individuals who have decided to carry out an attack.
 Some individuals who volunteer to execute a violent act are impoverished and claim their decision to become a suicide bomber is their last chance to provide a better life for their families.
-In the beginning of the Palestinian Intifada, individuals who volunteered to partake in suicide bombing were promised by terrorist organizations that their families would receive $2000 after their successful execution of their mission.
+At the beginning of the Palestinian Intifada, individuals who volunteered to partake in suicide bombing were promised by terrorist organizations that their families would receive $2000 after the successful execution of their mission.